jsaintrocc/myblvmgncube/manual/guide/18-heated-bed.md

     ![](img/18-TrimZipTie.JPG)\
     *fig 18.11*

+5. Attach the 8x wireguide loops to the zip tie.
+There are teeth on the loops that should grab the teeth on the zip tie.

 5. Attach the bed to the frame with using the a M4 ??mm flat head screw/2 washers/bed spring/bed leveling knob.